Political Science: Oregon

 Portland Area Information Sources

-• Oregon Policy Directory: Organized by topic (commerce, environment, etc.) this page of links guides you to the websites of many Oregon non-profit organizations.
+• Oregon Policy Directory: Organized by topic (commerce, environment, etc.) by librarians at the University of Oregon, this page of links guides you to the websites of many Oregon non-profit organizations.

 • Portland Mercury.
-Usually crude, always irreverent, it sometimes has stories the other media miss.
+Funny, crude, always irreverent, it sometimes has stories the other media miss.

 • Portland-Seattle Skanner.
 Aimed at African-American readers, it tends to cover national stories more than local, but does have some local stories.